tosc/vim/README.md

 #### WINDOWS

 1. Install mingw, make sure you select packages for msys.
-Add mingw/bin and mingw/msys/*/bin to path.
+Add mingw/bin and mingw/msys/ * /bin to path.
-2. Add VIM as editor for files without extension.
+2. Add VIM as editor for files without extension (Optional).
 ``[HKEY_CLASSES_ROOT.] @="No Extension"``
 ``[HKEY_CLASSES_ROOT\No Extension]``
 ``[HKEY_CLASSES_ROOT\No Extension\Shell]``